Buprenorphine/ naloxone film

 - Lab tests, including liver function, may be performed while you use buprenorphine/naloxone film.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Use buprenorphine/naloxone film with caution in the ELDERLY; they may be more sensitive to its effects, especially breathing problems and drowsiness.
+- Use buprenorphine/naloxone film with caution in the ELDERLY; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using buprenorphine/naloxone film while you are pregnant.
 Use of buprenorphine/naloxone film during pregnancy may cause dependence in the fetus or newborn.
+This can lead to withdrawal in the newborn baby.
 Discuss any questions or concerns with your doctor.
 Buprenorphine/naloxone film is found in breast milk.
-Do not breast-feed while taking buprenorphine/naloxone film.
+If you are or will be breast-feeding while you use buprenorphine/naloxone film, check with your doctor.
+Discuss any possible risks to your baby.

 Some people who use buprenorphine/naloxone film for a long time may develop a need to continue taking it.
 People who take high doses are also at risk.
 This is known as DEPENDENCE or addiction.